aditiagarwal16/aditi.intern-fb/git_understanding.md

 # What did you learn from reviewing an open-source PR?
 Reviewing a React open-source PR showed how professional teams collaborate.
 The discussions were highly detailed—reviewers asked for exact changes, improvements, and explanations.
 I learned that even small changes go through strict review standards, and communication is respectful, precise, and technical.
 This shows how important review culture is in large-scale projects.

+# Git Concepts: Staging vs. Committing

+## What is the difference between staging and committing?

+Staging and committing are two separate steps in Git that control how changes are saved.
+**Staging** means selecting specific changes and adding them to the staging area using `git add`.
+These changes are prepared but not permanently saved yet.
+**Committing** means saving the staged changes to the repository’s history using `git commit`.
+Once committed, the changes become part of the project timeline with a commit message.

+In simple terms, staging is like choosing what to include, and committing is like finalising and saving those choices.

+## Why does Git separate these two steps?

+Git separates staging and committing to give developers more control over what gets saved.
+This allows you to review and organise your changes before committing them.
+Instead of committing everything at once, you can stage only the relevant parts of your work, which helps keep commits clean, meaningful, and easier to understand later.

+This separation is especially useful when working on multiple changes at the same time or collaborating with others.

+## When would you want to stage changes without committing?

+You might want to stage changes without committing when:
+- You are still working on part of a feature and are not ready to commit yet.
+- You want to commit only specific files or changes and leave others for later.
+- You want to double-check staged changes using `git status` before committing.
+- You are experimenting or testing and don’t want to permanently save changes yet.

+During this task, I staged a file, checked its status, unstaged it, and then committed it to clearly see how each step affects the Git workflow.

+## Conclusion

+Staging and committing are separate steps that make Git flexible and powerful.
+Staging allows developers to carefully prepare changes, while committing permanently records them.
+Understanding this distinction helps maintain a clean commit history and better version control practices.